 - Online MSW Program

-Students who have not already earned a BSW must complete 62 semester credit hours and up to 1,100 hours in field education in the MSW curriculum (2-Year MSW Program, 3-Year MSW Program — Chapel Hill, and 3-Year MSW Program — Winston-Salem).
+Students who have not already earned a BSW must complete 62 semester credit hours and up to 1,100 hours in field education in the MSW curriculum (2-Year MSW Program and 3-Year MSW Program — Chapel Hill).
 The Advanced Standing option requires fewer semester credit hours, reflecting social work academic credit earned at the undergraduate level.

 The School does not award academic credit for life experience or previous employment experience.
 These experiences cannot be used as a replacement for either coursework or field education.